Lee Hollander, Esquire

 I was an Assistant State Attorney for fifteen (15) years.
 I started out prosecuting juvenile offenses and misdemeanors.
 After six months, I moved to the Felony Division, where I prosecuted mostly drugs offenses, thefts, and burglaries.
 After three years in Felony, I moved to the Organized Crime Division, where I worked with investigators to put together major fraud and drug smuggling cases, and then prosecuted them.

 In my last ten years as a prosecutor, I investigated and prosecuted white-collar crimes.
-As more and more of those cases involved computers, either as the target of the crimes or to implement them, I became knowledgeable enough to teach state and federal agents how to investigate and prosecute computer crimes.
+As more and more of those cases involved computers, either as the target of the crimes or to carry them out, I taught state and federal agents how to investigate and prosecute computer crimes.

-During my career, I have tried between 500 to 600 jury trials, most of them involving felonies, and fifty to sixty of which were federal criminal jury trials.
+During my career, I have tried between 400 to 500 jury trials, most of them involving felonies, and fifty to sixty of which were federal criminal jury trials.

 National Association of Criminal Defense Lawyers